Everything You Need to Know About Gotham Knights

 Gotham Knights release date and time

-Gotham Knights launches this Friday, October 21 at 12am midnight, across PS5 and Xbox Series S/X. PC version drops later at 10:30pm IST in India/ 10am PT.
+Gotham Knights launches this Friday, October 21 at 12am midnight, local time, across PS5 and Xbox Series S/X. PC version drops later at 10:30pm IST in India/ 10am PT in the US.

 Originally planned for a March 2021 release, the game was delayed on grounds of unfinished development, as the team wanted to deliver the “best possible experience for players.”
 As part of the pushback, the studio also cancelled development on the PS4 and Xbox One versions.